wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/operation/load_testing_en.md

 ---
 layout: service-detail
-title:  DevOps - Load Testing
+title:  Operation - Load Testing
 lang: en
-permalink: "/services/devops/load_testing_en/"
+permalink: "/services/operation/load_testing_en/"
-lang_ref: services_devops_load_testing
+lang_ref: services_operation_load_testing
 previous: services_operation_devops
-next: services_devops_monitoring
+next: services_operation_monitoring
 ---
 "Load Testing" (or Stress Testing) is the act of sending traffic into your system such that you can gauge the limits of its high and low level performance markers.
 This goes from your database architecture to how much write throughput your disks should have.